 This page contains information on federal, state, and University of Virginia scholarships and grants.
 Please take the time to familiarize yourself with the different types of awards that are out there.
 Some of them will end up on your financial aid award, if you apply for financial aid.
 For those who have applied for need-based financial aid with SFS and who have non-University scholarships, we provide a guide for how those outside scholarships may impact your need-based awards.

 In the most general terms, scholarships are awarded to students with special qualifications, such as academic, athletic, or artistic achievement.
-Awards are also available for students who are interested in particular fields of study, are members of certain underrepresented groups, live in certain areas of the country or who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA).
+Awards are also available for students who are interested in particular fields of study, are members of certain underrepresented groups, live in certain areas of the country or who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA) (Follow this link for a Spanish version of the FAFSA).
 Students miss scholarship opportunities because they do not complete a FAFSA.

 There is no application process for the endowed scholarships offered by SFS.
 In most instances, students do not need to complete a separate application form, but are considered automatically upon enrollment.
 Awards are made based on the annual scholarship earnings and number of recipients; with first preference given to renewal candidates.
 Students awarded an endowed scholarship will receive written notification of their selection.